ychulovskyy/wix-ui/docs/WHAT_ARE_THEMES.md

  This library is called `wix-ui-core`.

 ## Theme Library
-A set of components and styles that havae a common look a behavior and serves the same usage.
+A set of components and styles that have a common look and behavior that serves the same usage.
 For example, a backoffice application will use a library called `wix-ui-backoffice`.

 The library will usually use the wix-ui-core components and wrap it with some custom styles.